pgoelter/pyconfig/README.md

 # Pyconfig

 Small config library to provide a singleton instance configuration object.
-Allows loading an existing configuration from a file (.json, other in progress).
+Allows loading an existing configuration from a file (.json, .yml, .toml).

 # Functionality